 Bath time is the perfect opportunity to explore the concept of floating and sinking.
-We add some extra toys to the bath (most traditional bath toys float so you do need to raid the toy box for a few heavier ones) and see if they sink or float.
+We add some extra toys to the bath (most traditional bath toys float (you can find the set in the image above HERE) so you do need to raid the toy box for a few heavier ones) and see if they sink or float.
 You can extend this activity by guessing what will happen, and discussing why they sink or float.

-I’m sure I’ve seen some variation of these cups in every household with a child.
+I'm sure I've seen some variation of these cups in every household with a child.
 They are so versatile, and make such a great bath toy.
-You can use stacking cups for so many things including:
+You can use stacking cups (I really love this set) for so many things including:

 - discussing full and empty

 - discussing which one holds more, which one holds less, which ones hold the same amount